sikopet/blog/posts/benchmarking-perl-code.md

 The output says that the Schwartzian Transform and the Orcish Manoeuvre are much faster (the function ran more times in 2 seconds).
-The reason is that we don't ask for the file size each time we want to compare two files sizes; we ask just once for each file size.
+The reason is that we don't ask for the file size (a relatively expensive operation) each time we want to compare two files sizes; we ask just once for each file and we cache the result.
+This way we run the expensive function N times instead of N.log(N) times (N is the number of files, N.log(N) is the number of comparisons).

 ## See Also